 An example of a real paradigm shift would be if we had to revert from our present day modern industrial age lifestyles back to pre-industrial age, traditional, agricultural lifestyles, in a relatively short period of time, say, within a decade or two.
 That would be a real paradigm shift.
 Having to live with limited access to electricity for example, or without machinery or automation again.
 The prospect of such a thing happening is just too far-fetched to ponder.

 Going back in time in practice would be completely counter-intuitive to what we would normally conceive of as going forward, which would be: using more advanced technology.
 Therefore paradigm shifts are normally conceived of as being linear events – for example, all jobs being taken over by robots – a situation that would require more electricity, not less.
 While we hold this thought, let’s consider the concept of paradigm shifts further.

 Shifts of the Short Ages

 In the context of the Maya calendars, shifts happening from one short age to the next would constitute mild paradigm shifts.
-Such transitions happen within short enough time frames for most people to become aware that many things are changing at the same time (that change seems to be speeding up), but yet changes are happening slowly enough to not cause a shock to the system.
-At first, some people may be resistant to some of the changes, but would eventually adapt to the new paradigm.
+Such transitions happen within short enough time frames for most people to become aware that many things are changing at the same time (that change seems to be speeding up), but yet changes are happening slowly enough to not cause a complete shock to the system.
+At first some people may be resistant to some of the changes, but most would eventually adapt to the new paradigm.